+I’m Thankful For … Ribs?
 Tis the season of thankfulness, and like most parents, I do my level best to make sure that spirit doesn’t get lost in the flurry of Black Fridays and Cyber Mondays and Techno-Thursdays and the seventeen pounds of toy catalogs in the mailbox.
 I have to admit, though, that my kiddos beat me to the punch last week when they asked me to cut out a bunch of hearts so they could decorate the windows for Thanksgiving.

+Thanksgiving is almost here!
+Instead of flying to the East Coast, like we usually do, we’ll be celebrating at home in Northern California.
+In past years, we took the kids back east for two weeks each Thanksgiving and made sure to spend plenty of time with friends and family members in the area.
 Unfortunately, our oldest recently started kindergarten and now we have to follow school vacation schedules which include no school Wednesday through Friday only.
 It would certainly be possible to take a 6am flight on Wednesday and return on a 3pm flight on Sunday, but travelling cross-country with three kids aged five and under on the busiest travel days of the year wouldn’t be cheap or pleasant.

 WINNERS ANNOUNCED Lisa B TrishJ GloriaG Happy Thanksgiving – From Jessica Scott, author of Loveswept’s New Release, BECAUSE OF YOU Thanksgiving is the time of year where we all kind of take a moment to gather with family and friends and take time to really think about what you’re thankful for in your life.
 In 2009, I spent Thanksgiving in Iraq and I really got to think about what I was thankful for.
 If you’re interested, you can read that Thanksgiving day post here.
 Anyway, being home and having not deployed for a while, sometimes, you get a little further removed from the little things in daily life that make a huge difference.
 Something as little as having a real [...]